-Dehydration Unit Burner Rebuild
+Dehydration Unit Burner Rebuild PROJECT SUMMARY SHEET

 Fiscal Year Costs Criteria Met:

-0001/0000 \$74,000 Safety/Liability
+2022/2022 \$74,000 Safety/Liability

-2021/2022 Council Goals
+2022/2023 Council Goals

-2022/2024 N/A $\boxtimes$ Maintenance
+2022/2024 N/A \boxtimes Maintenance

 Required per Regulation

-Г., ф., V, N/A Coordinates with Larger Project
+Future Years N/A Coordinates with Larger Project

-Future Years Existing Capacity
+Existing Capacity

 Project Total \$74,000 Cost Reduction

 Future Capacity

 The dehydration unit at the Waste Water Treatment Plant is used to dry sawdust for our composting process.
 The burner on the dehydration unit provides the heat for drying the sawdust, and typically runs around 1,400 degrees.
-The burner is a steel tower structure that is filled with fire brick on the inside to protect the steel from the high heat environment.
+The burner is a steel tower structure that is lined with fire brick on the inside to protect the steel from the high heat environment.
 The rebuild involves removing all the existing brick, stacking new brick and installing a coating over the top of it which reduces the erosion of the brick and extends the life.
 The Dehydration Unit went online in December 2009, the burner had to be rebuilt in 2012 as it did not originally include protective coating.
 Based upon the most recent inspection in 2018, it is still in good condition.